 Get those wedding plans going!

-Once you have that final guest list, a lot of other tasks will fall in place.
+Once you have that final guest list, a lot of other tasks will fall into place.

 The experts at Totally Wedding Koozies are standing by to help you with all your needs.
 Your personal account representative will be happy to give you advice, help you with your artwork and answer any questions you may have.